manorrock/assistant/ROADMAP.md

 - [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
 - [ ] Add a Bing search tool (WebSearchTool)
 - [ ] Refactor away old LLM commands and only expose the new LLM commands
+- [ ] Add a WorkflowTool to create, manage and execute workflows using a simple DSL structured as JSON
+- [ ] Update IntelliJ gradle build to use the version from the top-levvel pom.xml file
+- [ ] Add /assistant comamnd that will execute a prompt by:
+      - Creating workflow
+      - Executing the workflow
+      - Returning the result of the workflow (prompt)
+- [ ] Refactor to use Manorrock standard trigger workflow
+- [ ] Support the ability to select Yes or No for a given tool request invocation

 # Backlog